Outpacing82/Ctfs-and-discord-bot/CTF/WebAuth/README.md

 ## Description

-> Only the admin has access to the secret flag through a portal.
+Only the admin has access to the secret flag through a portal.
-> Can you log in as the admin and retrieve the flag?
+Can you log in as the admin and retrieve the flag?
+Start with:
+username: guest
+password: guest123
 ---

 ## How to Run Locally